Photograph by Susanna Howe, make-up and styling by Kristofer Buckle, from Arthur No. 28 (available from The Arthur Store).

 While Galas’ training in biochemistry enabled her to form solid views on medicine, and on music as well (“It trains you in seeing things as paradigms, seeing large situations; it influences the way you perceive things, how things work”), her experiences in school with a sado-masochistic boyfriend held equal fascination, and led to her channeling the discipline’s extremist views into her art.
 Early performances of her vocal experimental works were done in mental hospitals, fittingly.

 “I was asked by some guys in the Living Theater, they said that was what they were going to do and I should do it, too.
 At that time, I was just standing with my back to an audience and I would not make a sound for maybe 10 minutes, until I felt it was kind of kicked out of me.
 Then I would do this for 15-20 minutes.
 And when I did, there were some very interesting responses.
-The strongest were from women, who really liked the freedom of that, the freedom of inappropriate behaviour.”
+The strongest were from women, who really liked the freedom of that, the freedom of inappropriate behavior.”
 She laughs.

 During her school years Galas had played and sang in a weird variety of bands, such as a circa-’74 combo in Pomona that included jazz critic Stanley Crouch along with Butch Morris, David Murray, Mark Dresser and several other heavies of the new-jazz thing.
 She also served time as an organist at a Holiday Inn lounge, doing Carpenters covers in a band with avant guitarist Henry Kaiser.